 The Sisters were horrified when they viewed the Branch Hospital in Kakaako, Oahu, where Hawaiians suspected of having leprosy were detained until a clear diagnosis could be made.
-There were 200 patients in a facility built for 100 but the worst problems were the filth, swarms of flies, the stench of open, untreated sores.
-The Sisters were shocked to realize that patients were thrown together regardless of age, sex or stage of illness.
+There were 200 patients in a facility built for 100 but the worst problems were the filth, swarms of flies, and the stench of open, untreated sores.
+The Sisters were shocked to realize that patients were thrown together regardless of age, gender or stage of illness.
 Nonetheless, Mother pinned back her wide outer sleeves, rolled up the inner ones and got to work.

 The Path of Sacrifice for Hawaii’s People